During the 2015-16 fiscal year (July 1, 2015 to June 30, 2016) we permanently housed 304 homeless men, women, and children, including:

 Thanks in part to the local Venice Forward collaboration, the numbers above also include more than 79 Venice-based homeless individuals permanently housed by St. Joseph Center and our local partners during the pasty year.
 Over 40 of these individuals were highly vulnerable and at risk of dying on the streets.
 Also, our partner Safe Place for Youth (SPY) supported an additional 58 transition age youth from in and around Venice in reunifying with their families and obtaining other housing.

-Other highlights of our positive impact in our most recently completed year include:
+Other highlights of our annual positive impact include:

 - •Case managed 726 formerly homeless men, women, and children in 465 families to help them retain their stable housing;